The Best Tax Benefits for Education in 2019

 Educational assistance programs reduce tuition in a similar way to scholarships or tuition breaks offered to school employees.
 These funds are generally not taxable unless they are provided in exchange for work or services and, even then, some exceptions apply.

-Up to $5,250 of education assistance benefits are yours tax-free in 2018, but you must pay income tax on any amounts over $5,250—unless the overage is considered a “working condition fringe benefit.”
-Otherwise, amounts over $5,250 should appear in box 1 of your Form W-2.
-Fringe benefits are expenses you could have claimed a deduction for had you paid for them personally.
+Up to $5,250 of education assistance benefits are yours tax-free in 2018, but you must pay income tax on any amounts over $5,250.
+Amounts over $5,250 should appear in box 1 of your Form W-2, along with your other income.